 L’Arc de Triomphe, which is the crowning glory of the world renowed Champs Elysees, offers some of the most incredible views of the romantic city of Paris.
-284 steps to the top, we chose to summit this monument and not the Eiffel Tower for a number of reasons, 1. there was a very short line and 2. we wanted to be able to see the Eiffel Tower.
+284 steps to the top, we chose to summit this monument and not the Eiffel Tower because 1. there was an extremely short line and 2. we wanted to be able to see the Eiffel Tower!

-We got to the top at about 9pm, just in time to get an incredible spot to watch the sunset and even more so, to get an amazing view of the Eiffel Tower as it started glittering gold at 10pm.
-Tip: Bring a bottle of wine
+We made it to the top at about 9pm, just in time to get the perfect spot to watch the sunset and even more so, to get an amazing view of the Eiffel Tower as it started its glittering gold display at 10pm.
+Tip: Bring a bottle of wine :)

-I learned about this little restaurant, which also has locations in NY, London and Barcelona, in a little book called “Unusual Nights in Paris.”
-After reading about it, I went on their website, made a reservation and 2 weeks later, voila!
+We learned about this little restaurant, which also has locations in NY, London and Barcelona, in a little book called “Unusual Nights in Paris.”
+After reading about it, we went on their website, made a reservation and 2 weeks later, voila!
 There we were.
-The fantastic twist about this place, that’s revealed in the name if you know a little French, is that you eat your meal completely in. the. dark.
+The fantastic twist about this place, which is revealed in the name if you know a little French, is that you eat your meal completely in. the. dark.
 Yep, pitch black, can’t see a thing, and wait for it… the waitresses and all of the wait staff, are blind.
 Pretty amazing.

 We tried to use our forks and knives for the most part, but had to feel around with our fingers a bit to know if there was any food left on our plates.
-It was especially fun trying to give each other a bite of food over the table, being careful not to fork each other in the face lol.
-Every once in a while I’ll close my eyes when I’m eating now, it really makes you mindful of each unique taste
+It was especially fun trying to feed each other over the table, being careful not to fork each other in the face!
+Every once in a while we’ll close our eyes when we’re eating, remembering to be present and mindful of each unique taste :)

 4. Love Locks

 Drew and I did some research on the meaning behind Love Locks before we left for Europe, you can read that blog post here.
-We decided that this was something we had to partake in while we were there, so prior to our trip, we bought 2 tiny luggage locks from Target that I customized using nail polish.
-Now, as you can see from our photos, some people get real serious about their locks, ours might have been the tinniest (and mightiest!) one there.
+Prior to our trip, we bought 2 tiny luggage locks and customized them using nail polish.
+As you can see from our photos, some people get real serious about their locks, ours might have been the tinniest (and mightiest!) ones there.

-There are a few bridges in Paris where Love Locks are finding a home, but Pont de l’Archeveche, located just North of Notre Dame, where Gene Kelly and Lesile Caron danced in the 1951 film, An American In Paris, housed by far the most impressive collection, there was even a couple taking their Wedding Day photos!
-Can you find our teeny teal heart Love Lock in the photo below?
+There are a few bridges in Paris where Love Locks are finding a home, but Pont de l’Archeveche, located just North of Notre Dame, where Gene Kelly and Lesile Caron danced in the 1951 film, An American In Paris, housed by far the most impressive collection.
+There was even a couple taking their Wedding Day photos!
+Can you find our teeny gold Love Lock with a teal heart on it in the photo below?

 5. “Patisseries” aka.
 Pastry Shops

-Walking around Paris you will notice that on any given street, there is no shortage of Pastry Shops.
-Whether you love crepes, are Vegan, won’t eat anything without Nutella or are in search of the truly unique, there is something for everyone’s palette.
+Walking around Paris you will notice that on any given street, there is no shortage of pastry shops.
+Whether you love crepes, are Vegan, won’t eat anything without Nutella or are in search of the truly unique, bien sur - there is something for everyone’s palette.